JDASoftwareGroup/kartothek/docs/guide/partitioning.rst

 If you need more control over the size of files and the distribution within the files you can also ask for explicit bucketing of values.

+When bucketing by a value, kartothek guarantees that only one file within a given partition needs to be loaded when querying a value, as long as you also built a secondary index on that column.

 .. ipython:: python
     :okwarning: